Principal Investigator

 Roger Larken Chang

-Assistant Professor of Systems & Computational Biology
+Dept. of Systems & Computational Biology

 Roger started his lab in the Department of Systems & Computational Biology and Department of Biochemistry at Albert Einstein College of Medicine in 2022.
 He completed a B.A. in Molecular & Cell Biology at UC Berkeley, postbacc with Richard Scheuermann at UT Southwestern, and Ph.D. in Bioinformatics & Systems Biology with Bernhard Palsson and Phil Bourne at UC San Diego, where he pioneered the integration of protein 3D structure analysis with omic-scale systems modeling to study the effects of diverse physicochemical stresses on bacterial and human systems.